zachlowes/CloudNativeQuickStart/README.md

 **Importing:**
 - The baseline was exported using the tool developed by Mikael Karlsson (GitHub and Twitter), and can be imported in the same way.
+- I would recommend **not** importing assignments.
+There should not be any assignments in the in the included policy, but just to be sure.
 - Should just be able to run start.cmd in the IntuneManagement-master folder

 **Assignment:**